Med School Application Timeline: Month-by-Month Breakdown (2026)

 Master your medical school application timeline with key dates, tips, and strategies to boost your chances of early acceptance.

-Having a school application timeline in place is critical for aspiring physicians.
-Medical schools operate on rolling admissions, meaning applications are reviewed as they arrive.
-According to the Association of American Medical Colleges (AAMC), 43% of medical school applicants submitted their applications between June and July, increasing their chances of early consideration.
-Delays in submission can impact acceptance opportunities.
+Starting your medical school application early is one of the smartest decisions you can make.
+Medical schools use a rolling admissions process, meaning they review applications as they receive them.
+According to the Association of American Medical Colleges (AAMC), 43% of applicants submit their applications between June and July, which increases their chances of early consideration.

 When to Start Planning for Med School Applications